• Skip to primary navigation

 Why You'll Love the Candied Yams

 • Serve it on Thanksgiving or all season long.
-Although candied yams are a classic and nostalgic side dish to serve at the Thanksgiving table, you don't have to limit yourself to the holidays.
+Although candied yams are a classic Southern side dish to serve at the Thanksgiving table, you don't have to limit yourself to the holidays.
 We make this recipe throughout the fall and winter season.
 I mean, why not?
 It's a great side for family dinners or fall dinner parties.
 Plus, leftovers are great in a soup or over a salad the next day.

-Candied Yams are tender, buttery, tangy, and sweet with a delicious brown sugar glaze.
-This simple Thanksgiving side dish is quick and easy to prepare. | aheadofthyme.com
+Stovetop Candied Yams are tender, buttery, tangy, and sweet with a delicious brown sugar glaze.
+This simple Thanksgiving side dish is quick and easy! | aheadofthyme.com

 Ingredient Notes